top of page

 *RC tip: try color coding your calendar: one color for each class, one for personal time, one for panhellenic events

 If you’re confused about something, speak up!
-I know it can be hard, as many people do not like to look like they are not following the content, but that is what your professors are there for!
-Whether it is emailing your professor, going to office hours, or asking a classmate, use all available resources!
-It's normal to feel unsure when handling different content and topics; no one expects you to be perfect at everything!
+I know it can be hard as many people do not like to look like they are not following the content, but that is what your professors are there for!
+Whether it is emailing your professoring, going to office hours, or asking a classmate, utilize all of your resources!
+It's normal to feel unsure when handling different content and topics, no one expects you to be perfect at everything!

 *RC tip: go to office hours!
 It has saved many of your RC’s lives to simply go and talk an issue out with your professor.
 This time also allows you to get to know your professors and create bonds that will help you in the future!
 CNU has some of the best professors, so use that time to keep them busy and chat it up!!